Shdorsh/promisebundler/README.md

 ## Starting up the promise bundle

 The promisebundle starts in an inactive state, disallowing automatic fulfilling of promises and also disallowing its function to run.
-In order to run this, you need to run the PromiseBundle.allowFetch() method and the PromiseBundle.ready() function, like this:
+In order to run this, you need to run the `PromiseBundle.allowFetch()` method and the `PromiseBundle.ready()` function, like this:

 ```
 myBundle.allowFetch().ready();
 ```

-In order for the promisebundle to work correctly, meaning storing the fulfilled promises' data and running the fulfilled function correctly, you have to resolve them using the PromiseBundle.allowFetch() method.
+In order for the promisebundle to work correctly, meaning storing the fulfilled promises' data and running the fulfilled function correctly, you have to resolve them using the `PromiseBundle.allowFetch()` method.

-Both PromiseBundle.allowFetch() and PromiseBundle.ready() return myBunde and allow you to chain them.
+Both `PromiseBundle.allowFetch()` and `PromiseBundle.ready()` return myBunde and allow you to chain them.

 ## How promisebundler treats single promises

-Once you use myBundle's .allowFetch() method, the promises will be fulfilled by an object named PromiseToBundleLinker, which runs them automatically (for now).
+Once you use the `myBundle.allowFetch()` method, the promises will be fulfilled by an object named PromiseToBundleLinker, which runs them automatically (for now).
 If the promises resolve, their resulting data will be treated and saved in a JSON object under the key you provided myBundle with them.
 A different JSON object will be used for rejected promises.
 Both can be returned selectively or together with the following 3 methods:

 ```
 myBundle.getResolvedData();